skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Her voice rises once again, "Gentlemen, I have a task for you.
 Mordan gathers power to the north.
 His power is diminished since last he walked the earth.
-If it were not so, we would be under siege by now."
+If it were not so, we would be under siege by now.

 "Through my many spies I can see he is sending a servant to parlay with me who, even now, is riding south to this city.
 He will bring demands from the Dark Lord.
 I do not wish to hear them.
 It is forbidden to strike at one who comes as an emissary.
-All but the dark lord himself honor such etiquette.
+All but the Dark Lord himself honor such etiquette.
 I will not move against him myself.
 However, you can.
 You do not serve me and are not under my rule."

 She pauses.
 Eomer and Thu'fir are both confused by this, but do not